When autocomplete results are available use up and down arrows to review and enter to select.

 The ACH Network: The Workhorse of American Payments

-Although new technologies, such as cryptocurrencies, have captured the imaginations of some policymakers and business leaders, the workhouse of the U.S. payment system is still the ACH network.
+Although new technologies have captured the imaginations of policymakers and business leaders, the workhouse of the U.S. payment system is the ACH network.

 Faster Payments and the ACH Network